OUR MISSION

 Adam West.
 Adam is an EBCI tribal member, will serve a term ending on Sept.
 30, 2023.
 Having worked at Harrah’s Cherokee Casino Resort since it opened in 1997, he is currently the vice president of operations.
 He holds a Bachelor of Science degree in Business Administration and Law and a Master of Business Administration degree from Western Carolina University.

 Samuel T. Owl Jr. Sam is an EBCI tribal member, will serve a term ending on Sept.
-30, 2021.
+30, 2026.
 A Certified Public Accountant (CPA), he served as the chief financial officer of the National Congress of American Indians from May 2009 to August 2017.
 In addition to being a Chartered Global Management Accountant (CGMA), he holds a Bachelor of Science degree in Business Administration and a Master of Accountancy, Accounting and Business Management degree, both from the University of Tennessee – Knoxville.

 Stacy Leeds.
 Stacy is a Cherokee Nation citizen, will serve a term ending on Sept.
-30, 2020.
-She has been with the University of Arkansas since July 2011 where she currently is the dean and professor of law and interim vice chancellor for economic development.
+30, 2025.
+Stacy was employed with the University of Arkansas from 2011 to 2022 where she served as the dean and professor of law and interim vice chancellor for economic development.
+She now serves as the Dean at the Sandra Day O'Conner College of Law at Arizona State University.
 Highly educated, Leeds holds the following degrees: Bachelor of Arts degree in History from Washington University, a Juris Doctor (JD) degree from the University of Tulsa College of Law, a Master of Business Administration degree from the University of Tennessee – Knoxville, and a Master of Laws (LLM) degree from the University of Wisconsin Law School.

 Lance Morgan Lance, a member of the Winnebago Tribe of Nebraska, will serve a term ending on Sept.
-30, 2019.
+30, 2024.
 For the past 23 years, he has served as president and chief executive officer of Ho-Chunk, Inc. Also, for the past 12 years, he has served as an adjunct professor of law at Arizona State University.
 Morgan received a Bachelor of Science degree in Economics from the University of Nebraska – Lincoln in 1990 and then graduated from Harvard Law School in 1993.

 OUR TRIBE